-Course Outline The module "Integrated Facility Management" covers the whole term (10 weeks) and is honored with 15 study credits, standing for 420 study hours.
+The module "Integrated Facility Management" covers the whole term (10 weeks) and is honored with 15 study credits, standing for 420 study hours.
 All eight learning objectives are transferred into study subjects.
 Each study subject will be introduced by a lecture (LE) and followed by one workshop (WS) in which per class students are working on a sub-topic, related to the study subject and tender document.
-The module is assessed with a strategic facility policy paper, a personal report containing a critical literature review of a set of articles; a group report containing the result of a research report (Tender document); a mandatory presentation.
+The module is assessed with

+- a strategic facility policy paper, - a personal report containing a critical literature review of a set of articles; - a group report containing the result of a research report (Tender document); - a mandatory presentation.

 See "assessment" for detailed information.

 We start in the first week with the introduction of the research project, the forming of project groups (every class will have four/five project groups consisting of five project members).
 Every class will have a designated supervisor (one of the team of lecturers, connected to the module).
-Every week the project groups will have the opportunity to discuss the progress of the project groups are responsible to schedule their own activities and self-study (SS).
-Learning Outcomes Analyze political, economic, social, technological, environmental, and legal issues in relation to an organization in the context of a changing international business environment.
-Analyze the facility management processes in relation to the core business of an organization.
-Identify FM objectives and transfer them into service concepts.
-Apply and analyze the demand for facility services of different categories of clients.
-Apply and analyze the facility bid processes.
-Adopt a performance model to monitor and pursue optimization of the facility service performance.
-Develop a business case for the outsourcing of facility services.
-Design a transition strategy to enable the outsourcing process of a facility services to optimize the facility performance.
-Write a literature review showing that you have read, and have a good understanding of, the main published work concerning a particular topic or question in the field of Integrated Facility Management.
+Every week the project groups will have the opportunity to discuss the progress of the project work with the supervisor, supervising time (ST) will be scheduled.
+Project groups are responsible to schedule their own activities and self-study (SS).

+- 1 Analyze political, economic, social, technological, environmental, and legal issues in relation to an organization in the context of a changing international business environment. - 2 Analyze the facility management processes in relation to the core business of an organization. - 3 Identify FM objectives and transfer them into service concepts. - 4 Apply and analyze the demand for facility services of different categories of clients. - 5 Apply and analyze the facility bid processes. - 6 Adopt a performance model to monitor and pursue optimization of the facility service performance. - 7 Develop a business case for the outsourcing of facility services. - 8 Design a transition strategy to enable the outsourcing process of a facility services to optimize the facility performance. - 9 Write a literature review showing that you have read, and have a good understanding of, the main published work concerning a particular topic or question in the field of Integrated Facility Management.